civio/medicamentalia/_articles/vaccines/team.en.md

 As with all Civio projects, the first step forwards in the investigation implied a necessary step backwards - we had to take a plunge unto the subject.
 Whilst in the first part of the Medicamentalia project we focused on researching access to medicines (prices, patent systems, etc.), in this second phase we wanted to investigate vaccines on an international level.
 This time, we wanted to go beyond the costs and focus on other elements such as immunization rates, the problems that exist with immunization, how pooled purchasing systems operate between different countries and supply issues, to name but a few.

-We read dozens of academic articles and thoroughly analysed documents from international organisations, as well as recent reports from the [Strategic Advisory Group of Experts (SAGE)](http://www.who.int/immunization/policy/sage/en/){:target="_blank"}, a WHO group that analyses themes related to immunization.
+We read dozens of academic articles and thoroughly analysed documents from international organisations, as well as recent reports from the [Strategic Advisory Group of Experts (SAGE)](http://www.who.int/immunization/policy/sage/en/){:target="_blank"}, a World Health Organization (WHO) group that analyses themes related to immunization.

 We were not the first to investigate such a topic and *we were inspired by the research of our peers*.
 The [analysis and visualisation](http://graphics.wsj.com/infectious-diseases-and-vaccines/){:target="_blank"} of the effects of the introduction of the measles vaccine in various US states, created by the Wall Street Journal is of particular note.
 It made us consider the possibility of creating a similar graphic on a wider scale, to cover all the countries in the world (or most of them, anyway).
 So, we created the graphic that you can see in the report on immunization levels.
-We were also inspired by the [study](http://www.economist.com/blogs/graphicdetail/2016/03/daily-chart-16?utm_content=31884172&utm_medium=social&utm_source=twitter){:target="_blank"} by The Economist about the surprising differences in immunization rates between developing countries and developed countries.
+We were also inspired by the [study](http://www.economist.com/blogs/graphicdetail/2016/03/daily-chart-16){:target="_blank"} by The Economist about the surprising differences in immunization rates between developing countries and developed countries.
 This is a theme that caught our attention when we first studied the data and is reflected in the article about anti-vaccine sentiment.

+We also studied thoroughly existing analysis on price differences across countries and the importance of transparency in state-pharmaceutical negotiations, as well as all information on ongoing trends accompanying the WHO's [V3P project](http://www.who.int/immunization/programmes_systems/procurement/v3p/platform/module1/en/).
+In parallel, we analyzed the positions from industry actors and the different organizations involved, e.g. GAVI, Médecins Sans Frontières and the WHO itself.

+Además, estudiamos a fondo los análisis sobre precios y comparativa entre países, así como del peso de la transparencia en las negociaciones entre estados y farmacéuticas, realizados hasta el momento, así como toda la información sobre tendencias del que acompaña al proyecto [V3P](http://www.who.int/immunization/programmes_systems/procurement/v3p/platform/module1/en/), de la Organización Mundial de la Salud (OMS).
+En paralelo, analizamos el posicionamiento de la industria y las distintas organizaciones implicadas, como GAVI, Médicos Sin Fronteras y la propia OMS.

 {: #the-data}
 ### The data